ssenmosip/mosip-temp-documentation/ABIS-APIs.md

  - IDENTIFY should give all candidates which match targetFIPR or a better score than the targetFIPR
  - This request should not match against referenceID that is not in the reference database
  - If an ABIS supports only one request for both INSERT and IDENTIFY operation, then,
- a.
-The referenceID with referenceURL is sent as part of the request body
+* * 1. * The referenceID with referenceURL is sent as part of the request body
- b.
-The ABIS internally inserts the biometrics available in the referenceURL in their reference database against the referenceID
+* * 1. * The ABIS internally inserts the biometrics available in the referenceURL in their reference database against the referenceID
- c.
-The ABIS then does an 1:n comparison
+* * 1. * The ABIS then does an 1:n comparison

 ### DELETE
 ```